-Ann M. Beauchesne is a Director for the Cybersecurity and Technology Program at the Aspen Institute.
+Ann M. Beauchesne is a Director for the Cyber and Technology Program at the Aspen Institute.
 Previously she served as Chief Executive Officer of Ridge Global Cybersecurity Institute, which works with business organizations to manage and mitigate their complex cyber risk through executive training, customized consulting, and information sharing.
 She is responsible for developing and overseeing the Institute’s successful cybersecurity risk oversight education program, providing strategic advice and guidance to senior executives, leading cyber incident tabletop exercises, and directing the Cybersecurity Advisory Council.

 Beauchesne has covered cybersecurity and resilience issues on behalf of the business community for more than a decade.
 As the impacts of attacks on the private sector have grown more significant, she has focused on enhancing national cybersecurity through advocacy, thought leadership, and education.